Curriculum learning

 Curriculum learning is a technique in machine learning in which a model is trained on examples of increasing difficulty, where the definition of "difficulty" may be provided externally or discovered as part of the training process.
 This is intended to attain good performance more quickly, or to converge to a better local optimum if the global optimum is not found.

 Approach

-Most generally, curriculum learning is the technique of successively increasing the difficulty of examples in the training set that is presented to a model over multiple training iterations.
-This can produce better results than exposing the model to the full training set immediately under some circumstances; most typically, when the model is able to learn general principles from easier examples, and then gradually incorporate more complex and nuanced information as harder examples are introduced, such as edge cases.
+Most generally, curriculum learning is a technique in which the difficulty of the examples in the training set presented to a model is gradually increased over multiple training iterations.
+This can produce better results than exposing the model to the full training set immediately under some circumstances; most typically, when the model can learn general principles from easier examples, and then gradually incorporate more complex and nuanced information as harder examples are introduced, such as edge cases or hard negatives.
 This has been shown to work in many domains, most likely as a form of regularization.

 There are several major variations in how the technique is applied: